 a.
 The applicant should be a citizen of India.

 b.
-The RTI forms should have the details of the required information.
+RTI format should have the details of the required information.

 c.
 The application fee must be paid and a receipt must be enclosed / proof of payment must be provided.